 The GHS classification and communication requirements can be thought of as a collection of building blocks.
 In regulatory schemes, coverage and communication of hazards vary by the needs of target audiences and sectors.
-Accordingly, the GHS was designed to contain the hazard classes and categories, and communication tools necessary for application to known regulatory schemes.
+Accordingly, the GHS was designed to contain all of the hazard classes and categories, and communication tools, necessary for application to the various sectors of known regulatory schemes.
 The full range of harmonized elements is available to everyone, and should be used if a country or organization chooses to cover a certain effect when it adopts the GHS.
 However, the GHS is structured so that the appropriate elements for classification and communication, which address the specific needs of target audiences covered by a regulatory system, can be selected.
-Therefore, the full range of these elements does not have to be adopted.
+Therefore, the full range of these elements does not have to be adopted for all sectors of each regulatory system.